Directed by: Adeeb Rais

 Cast: Soni Razdan, Vinay Pathak, Sayoni Gupta, Priyanshu Painyuli, Maanvi Gagroo, Husain Dalal, Gauhar Khan, Rajit Kapur, Sharib Hashmi, Tanmay Dhanania

-Cinematographer: Dhruv Datta, Niteesh Jangid, Prajwal Shivanna
+Cinematography: Dhruv Datta, Niteesh Jangid, Prajwal Shivanna

-Editor: Rajat Kashyap, Sumit Lalwani
+Edited by: Rajat Kashyap, Sumit Lalwani

 Streaming on: Amazon Mini TV

 In Muzaffar Ali's 1978 film Gaman, a taxi driver played by Farooq Shaikh asks about Mumbai: Seene mein jalan aakhon mein toofan sa kyun hai, iss shehar mein har shaksh pareshan sa kyun hai?

 Kaali Peeli Tales examines some of this jalan and pareshani.
 But unlike Gaman, the anthology of six films isn't interested in the grittier aspects of the maximum city – the heat, grime, loneliness and the migrants' struggle to survive.
 These stories are about mostly affluent people grappling with affairs of the heart – divorce, infidelity, the idea of an open marriage, coming out of the closet, one-night stands and love in the time of social media.
 The stories end with the characters in a Mumbai taxi, hence the title Kaali Peeli Tales.

 Anthologies usually consist of films made by different directors.
 One of the pleasures is to see how each one interprets the particular theme and how varied visions play against each other.
 But in Kaali Peeli Tales, all six films have been written and directed by Adeeb Rais.
 And the quality ranges from flat-out awful to middling.